WeiCSong/selection/README.md

 # selection
-Scripts for paper A selection pressure landscape for 870 human polygenic traits.
+Scripts for paper "A selection pressure landscape for 870 human polygenic traits".